Teeth Grinding (Bruxism)

 Treatments for Teeth Grinding

 The dentists at Lakeview Dental Care are well-equipped to help you stop grinding your teeth, no matter the cause.
-The most common treatments for teeth grinding include custom nightguards to prevent damage while sleeping and orthodontic treatment if necessary.
+The most common treatments for teeth grinding include custom nightguards to prevent damage while sleeping & orthodontic treatment if necessary.

 Consult Your Dentist About Teeth Grinding